SQL MINUS

 FROM

-Consider the following employees and dependents tables in the sample database.
+The following picture shows the employees and dependents tables from the sample database.

 employees_dependents_tables